Rubjerg/Graphviz.NetWrapper/README.md

             // We can attach attributes to nodes, edges and graphs to store information and instruct
             // Graphviz by specifying layout parameters.
 At the moment we only support string
             // attributes.
 Cgraph assumes that all objects of a given kind (graphs/subgraphs, nodes,
             // or edges) have the same attributes.
-The attributes first have to be introduced for a
+An attribute has to be introduced with a default value
-            // certain kind, before we can use it.
+            // first for a certain kind, before we can use it.
             Node.IntroduceAttribute(root, "my attribute", "defaultvalue");
             nodeA.SetAttribute("my attribute", "othervalue");